The Butterfield breakdown

 NBA:

-Well, I hope you enjoyed this rundown.
-Fingers crossed that there was, once again, enough in it to hold your attention.
+Well, I hope you enjoyed this rundown, fingers crossed that there was, once again, enough in it to hold your attention.
 I do my best to keep the news as relevant or ‘up and coming’ as possible but sometimes there can be things that end up being a bit stale given the timeframe.
-Regardless, I look forward to continuing to bring you the major news of the major leagues from week to week.
+Regardless, it’s been a blast and if I think things are picking up again, I will be more than happy to bring back the breakdown.